Customer Experience Metrics: Understanding CSAT, CES, NPS, and 5-Star

 "Customer satisfaction is measured at the individual level, but it is almost always reported at an aggregate level.
 It can be, and often is, measured along various dimensions.
 A hotel, for example, might ask customers to rate their experience with its front desk and check-in service, with the room, with the amenities in the room, with the restaurants, and so on.
 Additionally, in a holistic sense, the hotel might ask about overall satisfaction 'with your stay.'"[wikipedia]

 A call center will often use CSAT right after a call or help ticket is complete to capture how satisfied the customer was with that particular interaction.
-This is then used to help in training employees and improving processes.
+This is then used to help develop employee experience management to improve processes.

 Metrics to Measure Quality: 5 Star and Churn